faheemadroit/skills-scale-institutional-knowledge-using-copilot-spaces/docs/octoacme-execution-and-tracking.md

 - Level 1: Team-level triage in daily standup
 - Level 2: PM escalates to Product Lead and dependent teams
 - Level 3: Sponsor-level escalation for business-impacting issues

+## Execution Checklist & Improvements
+To reduce handoffs and ambiguous expectations, the repo now includes standardized templates and checklists (docs/templates/checklists.md) and communication templates (docs/templates/communication-templates.md).
+Make these part of your PR and release workflows to reduce rework, speed reviews, and improve handoffs.

 ## Execution Checklist
 - [ ] Branching and PR conventions documented in repo